Ty France Player Props: Mariners vs. Guardians

 - France slugged .439 while batting .278.

-- Among qualified hitters in MLB last season, he ranked 29th in batting average, 40th in on-base percentage, and 56th in slugging.
+- He ranked 29th in batting average, 40th in on base percentage, and 56th in slugging among the qualified batters in MLB action last season.

-- France drove in a run in 53 of 145 games last season (36.6%), including 25 occasions when he drove in multiple runs (17.2%).
-He had three or more RBIs in five games.
+- France drove in a run in 53 of 145 games last season, with multiple RBIs in 25 of them.
+He drove in three or more runs in five games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.